javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 showMessage(); // Hello, my name is John
 ```

-The function can not only read but also modify an outer variable.
+The function has a full access to an outer variable.
+It can modify it as well.

 For instance: